Klein Oak High School

 Klein Oak High School is a public high school serving students grades 9–12 in unincorporated Harris County, Texas.
 The school's principal is Thomas Hensley.
 It was established August 1982.

 Klein Oak was the third high school established in Klein Independent School District to serve grades 9 through 12.
 It is administered by the school district and serves several areas of unincorporated Harris County, including WindRose, Augusta Pines, and Northampton which are zoned to Klein Oak.
 Since 2004, the school has been home to the only International Baccalaureate Diploma Program in the district.

 In 1996, Klein Oak was named a National Blue Ribbon school by the United States Department of Education.
-It has not acquired any further awards in the decades since.

 History

 Klein Oak High School was founded in 1982 by the Klein Independent School District under former district superintendent Dr. Donald Collins.

 The school received two grants from the state of Texas totaling over $816,000.
-Beginning in the late 2000s, Klein Oak became the first school in Klein ISD to participate in the one-to-one Tablet PC program, in which each student is issued a personal tablet laptop with which they use to both participate in class and do schoolwork.
+Beginning in 2009, Klein Oak became the first school in Klein ISD to participate in the one-to-one Tablet PC program, in which each student is issued a personal tablet laptop with which they use to both participate in class and do schoolwork.

 In 2012, the school was the seventh largest high school campus in the state of Texas, which prompted the expansion of the school for that school year.
 Using district bonds, an extra wing was added to the school to be used for freshman classes.

 In 2017, portions of the Klein Oak zone that were north of Texas State Highway 99 (Grand Parkway) were rezoned to the newly-opened Klein Cain High School.

 In 2022, a teacher with the school settled with a student for $90,000 after reportedly forcing the student to write out the Pledge of Allegiance when she refused to say it; a right protected by the 1943 US Supreme Court case West Virginia State Board of Education v.
 Barnette.
 The case began in 2017 and the settlement paid by the Texas Association of School Boards.